 My students are invited to submit works but I will be the final arbiter and I want to keep the blog varied and interesting.

-Ocean Psalms is an interactive CD-Rom presenting meditations, music, prayers, songs, photography, psalms and art, all focused on the sea.
-In multimedia form, Ocean Psalms invites people into the both ancient and ever-new world of “ocean depths” as a way of deepening the life of the spirit.
-At a point in time when the environmental assault on the world ocean has become life-threatening, Ocean Psalms witnesses to the primal bond between ecological and religious commitments.
-This witness focuses on highlighting possibilities of contemplative engagement with the “depths of the sea”.
+Ocean Psalms was an interactive CD-Rom presenting meditations, music, prayers, songs, photography, psalms and art, all focused on the sea.
+In multimedia form, Ocean Psalms invited people into the both ancient and ever-new world of “ocean depths” as a way of deepening the life of the spirit.
+At a point in time when the environmental assault on the world ocean has become life-threatening, Ocean Psalms witnessed to the primal bond between ecological and religious commitments.
+This witness focused on highlighting possibilities of contemplative engagement with the “depths of the sea”.

 La Virgen de Guadalupe was a song i wrote in 2005 for Immaculata School.
 I have now fully orchestrated it for 4 part choir and soloist and several instruments.
 Here is a copy of the score which I have donated to the St Thomas Moore Catholic Chapel at Yale to be performed on December 12 this year, in honor of the feast day of La Virgen de Guadalupe.